-This can result in thinner, weaker hair more prone to breakage and shedding.
+This can result in thinner, weaker hair, and more prone to breakage and shedding.

-In addition to menopause and aging, there are several common conditions that can hair loss and the thinning of both eyelashes and eyebrows.
+In addition to menopause and aging, several common conditions can cause hair loss and the thinning of both eyelashes and eyebrows.

 During menopause, the body’s production of estrogen decreases, which can disrupt the normal hair growth cycle.